biohazrd51/WoW-Buff-Bot/README.md

 ### Bugs and issues

-* The time used is the time of the machine the bot runs on.
-Needs to be updated to appropriately handle timezones.
+* ~~The time used is the time of the machine the bot runs on.
+Needs to be updated to appropriately handle timezones.~~ (Updated)
 * ~~Occassionally when registering a head turn in, the bot will not respond, but the time/reminder is set.~~ (Fixed)